Modddels

 The parameters of a SimpleEntity can't all be annotated with @validParam.
 If you feel the need to do so, and either :

 • Your entity only has one validation which is the contentValidation : This would mean that the entity would always be valid, which is not allowed.
-For an alternative, see this section.
+For an alternative,

 The @invalidParam Annotation